pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Localization/HowToAcquireLabelsFromTheLangObject/Index.rst

 $GLOBALS['LANG']->includeLLFile() designed for that.
 There are three reasons for
 this:

-- If the locallang.php file is split into a main- and sub-file that is automatically handled by that function.
+- If the locallang.xml file is split into a main- and sub-file that is automatically handled by that function.

 - If any 'XLLFile' is configured to override the values in the default